What's Next in Blockchain? Ask This Teenage Engineer

 The young engineer lit up as she discussed blockchain as a means for establishing trust—take the example of Facebook’s launch of Libra.

-This past week, Facebook (fb) rolled out its own mode of cryptocurrency, which Chadha described as “cool.”
+This past week, Facebook (FB) rolled out its own mode of cryptocurrency, which Chadha described as “cool.”
 While many worry about regulating the social media giant’s cryptocurrency, Chadha acknowledged the potential and scalability of this well-accepted platform.

 “Things grow so fast that it’s super important we adapt our systems to where things are going,” Chadha explained.